mjhea0/blackjack-sinatra/README.md

 Working App: http://desolate-bayou-1140.herokuapp.com/

-To create a basic application:
+To create a basic application in Sinatra:
 -----------------------------

 You need three files.